madhur-taneja/Neighborhood-Map/README.md

     Show and Hide Markers <br>
     Create, toggle and add features to `Drawing Toolbar` <br>

-For details now how these functionalities have been implemented, refer the sourcecode.
+For details now how these functionalities have been implemented, refer the source code.

 **App is completed!
 Have fun exploring delicious places!**